fonstok/jfLightBoxLoad/README.md

 ## Options and Defaults
 __Options__ and *Defaults*
-### Basics
+#### Basics
 * __loadElement:__ *"body"*
   * The element you want the light box to be loaded into.
 * __hash:__ *$element.attr('href')*
   * The path to the file you want loaded.
-The default is the href attribute of an anchor, but this can be changed.
+The default assumes you're using an anchor element so it refrences an href attribute.
+But, as an option, you can use any element.
 * __loadEvent:__ *'click'*
   * The mouse event that you want to trigger the loading.
-If you're not wanting it to trigger on a mouse event set this to 'none' and use the public function launch().
+If you're not wanting it to trigger on a mouse event, set this to 'none' and use the public function launch() when you want to the stuff to launch.
 * __iframe:__ *false*
 	* If you'd like to use an iframe set this to true.

-### Window Animation
+#### Window Animation
 The loading window fades in by default, but you can pass it From and To properties via lists to change its animation in and out.
 The out will be the reverse of what ever you set.
 * __animationFrom:__ *{}*
 	* The load window's animation starting properties.